jhumelsine/jhumelsine.github.io/_posts/2025-04-04-mutation-testing.md

 I had fixed my test case, but this exercise left me with a queasy feeling in the pit of my stomach.
 What else had I missed?
 I had thought that I had sufficient code coverage and assertions.
 Was this my only missing behavior test specification?
 I had a couple thousand lines of design pattern code.
 What were the odds that I found the _only line_ that didn't have sufficient testing?

 How do I know whether my test cases are correct and complete?
 Tests are code too after all.
 Do I write test cases for my test cases?
 And what about the validity of those test case confirming test cases?
-I had been retrofitting test cases into design pattern examples that had been previously implemented.
+I had been retrofitting test cases into design pattern examples, which had been previously implemented.
 Had I used TDD, I suspect I would not hit this problem.
 When test and implementation code is written together, the two tend to reinforce each other.
 But how could I be sure?

 ## Pure Serendipity
 The software gods may have filled me with dread that day, but the next day they smiled down upon me.
-I was working my way through some of Bob Martin's [Clean Coders](https://cleancoders.com/) videos on [O’Reilly](https://www.oreilly.com/), and the day after my unsettling testing doubt, I watched: ___Life, The Universe, and Everything: Part 2___.
+I was working my way through some of Bob Martin's [Clean Coders](https://cleancoders.com/) videos on [O’Reilly](https://www.oreilly.com/), and the day after my unsettling testing doubt, I watched: [___Life, The Universe, and Everything: Part 2___](https://learning.oreilly.com/videos/clean-coder-clean/9780134843803/9780134843803-CODR_E42_P2/).

 Here's a short snippet from the beginning of the transcript.
-(Uncle Bob portrays himself as well as all the _Humorous Characters_ including: a __Space General__  barking out orders, __Danny__ the flighty Microsoft developer, __Ruby__ the hippy-dippy Ruby developer, __Minecraft Guy__ stuck in the pixelated application and several _Star Trek_ characters including: __Mr.
-Data__ and __Mr.
+(Uncle Bob portrays himself as well as all the _Humorous Characters_ including: a __Space General__  barking out orders, __Danny__ the flighty Microsoft developer, __Ruby__ the hippy-dippy Ruby developer, __Minecraft Guy__ living in the pixelated application and several _Star Trek_ characters including: __Lieutenant Commander Data__ and __Mr.
 Spock__.
 Bob really likes to dress-up as other characters in his videos.)
 >__Uncle Bob:__ _Welcome, welcome, to part two of Life, the Universe and Everything, episode 42._
 >
 >__Space General:__  _... you will fearlessly and relentlessly improve your code!
 You will never allow it to degrade!_